grafana/grafana/docs/sources/dashboards/build-dashboards/create-dashboard/index.md

    - [Configure thresholds](ref:configure-thresholds)
    - [Configure standard options](ref:configure-standard-options)

-1. When you've finished editing your panel, click **Save** to save the dashboard.
+1. When you've finished editing your panel, click **Save dashboard**.

-   Alternatively, click **Apply** if you want to see your changes applied to the dashboard first.
-Then click the save icon in the dashboard header.

 1. Enter a title and description for your dashboard or have Grafana create them using [generative AI features](ref:generative-ai-features).
 1. Select a folder, if applicable.
 1. Click **Save**.
-1. To add more panels to the dashboard, click **Add** in the dashboard header and select **Visualization** in the drop-down.
+1. To add more panels to the dashboard, click **Back to dashboard**.
+   Then click **Add** in the dashboard header and select **Visualization** in the drop-down.

    ![Add drop-down](/media/docs/grafana/dashboards/screenshot-add-dropdown-10.0.png)

    When you add additional panels to the dashboard, you're taken straight to the **Edit panel** view.

+1. When you've saved all the changes you want to make to the dashboard, click **Exit edit**.
+   Now, when you want to make more changes to the saved dashboard, click **Edit**.

 ## Copy an existing dashboard